 People who know me, know that I tend to be very curious.
 I like to embrace every opportunity to really broaden my perspective and base of knowledge.
 Combine that with a love for traveling and you have yourself an international seminar that has my name written all over it… the SMX – London!
 Unfortunately, the travel part did not really happen (I think you all know why).
 But luckily the learning part was still very much fulfilled.
 On this 2-day online seminar I got indulged in a lot of intriguing keynotes, take a look at my personal key takeaways here below!

-Looking at how to optimize PPC in 2020, it’s clear to see that the focus lays on taking a step back and trying to understand the bigger picture.
+Looking at how to optimize PPC in 2020, it’s clear to see that the focus lies on taking a step back and trying to understand the bigger picture.
 When looking at the standard order of how we build campaigns it’s fair to say that it happens in a very cyclical way.
 You have 5 major steps: you look for keywords, create your ad copy and extensions, check for devices & browsers, look at your audience and then see how machine learning & AI can contribute to all of this.
 We move from one segment to another but can lose the bigger picture while doing so.

 This is why Aaron Levy emphasizes that in order to obtain the full picture, you need to structure your campaigns based on that full picture.
 The data that is available to us may be seen as king, but you shouldn’t forget to include your intuition while creating your campaigns.
 Both intuition & data should operate in tandem.

 - Instead of including all possible keywords & bidding on every potential variation we should build a core keyword list and add a DSA to back everything else up.

 - Don’t just include all possible extensions because you can, instead choose the ones that actually serve a purpose and evaluate them to see if they really help the overall campaign performance.

 Is there a place for creativity in search?